Regenerating of one of the East Coasts Finest Entertainment Venues

-As a result of the questionnaires received following the public exhibition held at Leisure World in September 2004, and from that months issue of Regeneration News, your views indicated tremendous support for the refurbishment of the Spa.
+As a result of questionnaires received following a public exhibition held at Leisure World in September 2004, and from that month's issue of Regeneration News, the public view indicated tremendous support for the refurbishment of the Bridlington Spa.

-Over 90% of those responses supported the refurbishment approach, rather than redevelopment or do nothing.
+In summary: Over 90% of those who responded supported the refurbishment approach, rather than redevelopment or do nothing.

-Many felt that although the Spa needs refurbishment and modernisation it should be done in a way that retains its special character and features.
+Many felt that although the Spa needed refurbishment and modernisation it should be done in a way that retained its special character and features.

-The Spa is one of Bridlington's best assets.
+The Spa was one of Bridlington's best assets.

-The Spa is a landmark that should be kept.
+The Spa was a landmark that should be kept.

-The Spa needs to improve its facilities to attract new business to the town.
+The Spa needed to improve its facilities to attract new business to the town.

 Concerns were voiced regarding whether the existing building was suitable for refurbishment, whether the proposals were ambitious enough, and about the costs.